 It was, in fact, regarded as the summer capital for the Bombay (now Mumbai) province during those times.

-Mahabaleshwar offers a soothing climate to travellers all year round.
+Mahabaleshwar offers a soothing climate to travelers all year round.
 However, in the monsoon, it does experience quite heavy rainfall.

 In summers, you can easily spend a weekend chilling out in some of the most beautiful resorts and hotels located in Mahabaleshwar, far away from the hectic city life of Mumbai and Pune.

 In this article, we list some of the best places to visit in Mahabaleshwar for a family vacation.
-These Mahabaleshwar points of interest are characterised by picturesque views, lush green vegetations, historic sites, and an overall sense of rejuvenation.
+These Mahabaleshwar points of interest are characterized by picturesque views, lush green vegetations, historic sites, and an overall sense of rejuvenation.